 Write for Us!

-If you haven’t contributed to C&B News before, please get in touch with the editor first to ensure that the subject you want to write about isn’t already being covered by someone else.
+If you haven’t contributed to C&B News before, please get in touch with the editor first to ensure that what you want to write about isn’t something already being covered by someone else.

 © Copyright

 You will always retain ownership of your articles and photography.
-However, submission of any material to C&B News will be assumed to be permission for us to publish it in both our print and digital editions.
+However, submission of any material to C&B News will be taken as permission for us to publish your contributions in both our print and digital editions.

 Deadlines

-Submission deadlines for future editions are listed here; each print issue also includes the next edition’s details as part of the credits found on page 2.
+Submission deadlines for forthcoming editions are listed here; each issue also includes the next edition’s details as part of the production credits on page 2.

-Equally, submitting your article even just a week after the listed deadline means your work will likely be first-in-line for the next edition.
-That might be a bit late—especially after our double-month summer and winter issues (July/August, and December/January).
+Submitting your article even just a week after the listed deadline means your work will most likely be first-in-line for the next edition.
+That might be too late for you—especially when it comes to our double-month summer and winter issues (July/August, and December/January).

 Types of articles